SpellarBot/open-data-catalog/datasets/upwt-zvh3.md

 ## Description

-Progress Reports grade each school with an A, B, C, D, or F. ?These reports focus on a school's learning environment, student performance, and student progress.?
-They were designed to help parents, teachers, principals, and others understand how well schools are doing?and compare them to other, similar schools.
+Progress Reports grade each school with an A, B, C, D, or F.  These reports focus on a school's learning environment, student performance, and student progress.
+They were designed to help parents, teachers, principals, and others understand how well schools are doing—and compare them to other, similar schools.

 ## Columns